mclaughlin-ryan/rmclaughlin4.github.io/README.md

   <img src="retina OCT GUI error radius thickness map.png">
 </p>

 This image shows a segmentation correction feature with the retinal OCT image on the left and a layer thickness map on the right.
-The correction feature allows the user to choose a point on the retinal image where the segmentation is in error and correct outwards from that point for a particular radial distance, as shown on the thickness map.
+The correction feature allows the user to choose a point on the retinal image where the segmentation is in error and correct outward from that point at a particular radial distance, as shown on the thickness map.
 The thickness map, showing a straight-on view of the retina, illustrates the thickness, or number of pixels, in a retinal layer.
 Brighter shades indicate thicker areas and darker shades indicate thinner areas.

 <p align="center">
   <img src="retina OCT GUI drawing tool average pixel value map.png">